 There is one jockey pump.
 The jockey pump must not run concurrently with any of the fueling pumps.
 The jockey pump's motor controller has a status relay to indicate the on/off status of the pump.
+The status relay must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
 When status relay is open the associated pump's graphic display off light must activate and screen number 2 must indicate on.
 When the status relay is closed the associated pump's graphic display on light must activate and screen number 2 must indicate off.
 The status relay state must also be used to start and stop the elapsed run time timer and must be displayed on screen number 2.